wlto/shopping-cart/README.md

 #### To-dos

-- [] Implement the search functionality.
+- [ ] Implement the search functionality.
-- [] Data validation for user's inputs.
+- [ ] Data validation for user's inputs.
-- [] Calculation and display for total price.
+- [ ] Calculation and display for total price.
-- [] Styling with CSS.
+- [ ] Styling with CSS.
+- [ ] Add ability to remove an item from cart.
-- [] Implement the check-out functionality.
+- [ ] Implement the check-out functionality.
-- [] Implement fuzzy finding.
+- [ ] Implement fuzzy finding.
-- [] Implement a better searching algorithm (currently not decided).
+- [ ] Implement a better searching algorithm (currently not decided).

 #### License